-Hathor is the Egyptian goddess of joy, pleasure, fertility, and all things feminine.
+Hathor is the Egyptian goddess of fertility and pleasure.
+She is also the goddess of joy and all things feminine.
 She was one of the most important goddesses in ancient Egypt and popular among royalty and common people alike.
 She was worshiped over several thousand years, from the early years of the ancient Egyptian religion (c.
 4000 BC) until its end (c.
 500 AD).

 Dating back to the pre-dynastic era, the cow-headed goddess that appears on the Narmer Palette is said to be either Hathor or Bat, another cow-goddess with whom she was identified.
 Myth also has it that Hathor was a sky goddess together with Nut.
 They were associated with the Milky Way, which was seen as the milk flowing from the udders of a heavenly cow.

 Hathor was most often depicted as a cow or a woman with the horns or ears of a cow.
 In human form, a sun disk was typically placed between her horns.

 Because of Hathor’s closeness to Isis, it is perhaps not a surprise that she married Horus.
 When he took the form of Horus-Behdety, they had a son called Ihy, the god of music and dancing.